ruanchaves/CPS3235-Twitter-Data-Collection/README.md

   - `media_keys`: an array of unique identifiers for media attached to the tweet.
 - `conversation_id`: the unique identifier of the conversation the tweet belongs to.
 - `possibly_sensitive`: a boolean True or False value indicating whether the tweet may contain sensitive content.
-- `id`: the unique identifier of the tweet.
-- `created_at`: the date and time the tweet was created.
 - `source`: the source from which the tweet was sent.

 #### Example